The Eigenlearning Framework: A Conservation Law Perspective on Kernel Regression and Wide Neural Networks: Derivations: the eigenlearning equations

-We next argue that $C_i$ is approximately independent of $i$, so we can replace it with a constant $C$.
-This requires another natural assumption: adding one additional eigenmode does not significantly change the (mean) learnability of a particular eigenmode.
-We expect this to hold true for realistic eigenspectra at modestly large $n$, at which adding one additional sample (i.e. one additional unit of learnability) also does not significantly change $\L(\phi_i)$.\footnote{There are certainly pathological eigenspectra that will violate this assumption for a particular mode.
-For example, given an eigenspectrum with a large gap between $\lambda_{\ell-1}$ and $\lambda_{\ell}$, the learnability of mode $\ell$ when $n = \ell$ will be greatly affected by the insertion of an additional high-eigenvalue mode.
-However, as kernel eigenspectra are typically well-behaved in practice (and even in the worst case most eigenmodes will not be thus susceptible), this assumption is reasonable.} In particular, we assume that
+We next argue that $\kappa_i$ is approximately independent of $i$, so we can replace it with a mode-independent constant $\kappa$.
+This, too, could be argued rigorously by means of random matrix theory.
+We opt instead for an eigenmode-removal argument inspired by the cavity method of statistical physics \citep{del:2014-cavity-method}.
+Observe that, in the thermodynamic limit, the addition or removal of a single eigenmode should have a negligible effect on any observable and thus on $\kappa_i$.
+We shall here show that, by inserting one eigenmode and removing another, we can transform $\kappa_i$ into $\kappa_j$ for any $i$ and $j$, implying that $\kappa_i \approx \kappa_j$.

-where $C_i^+$ is $C_i$ computed with the addition of another eigenmode.
+Assume that the addition or removal of a single eigenmode negligibly affects $\kappa_i$.
+Concretely, assume that $\kappa_i \approx \kappa_i^+$, where $\kappa_i^+$ is $\kappa_i$ computed with the addition of one extra eigenmode of arbitrary eigenvalue.
 We choose the additional eigenmode to have eigenvalue $\lambda_i$, and we insert it at index $i$, effectively reinserting the missing mode $i$ into $\Phib_{(i)}$ and $\Lambdab_{(i)}$.